Georgetown Acceptance Rate: Class of 2030 Admissions Statistics

 Transfer Acceptance Rate

-Georgetown’s transfer acceptance rate of 5.93% is less than half the overall acceptance rate of 12.91% for the Class of 2028, making transfer admission significantly more competitive than applying as a first-year student.
+Georgetown’s transfer acceptance rate of 11.08% is slightly lower than the overall acceptance rate of 13.49% for the Class of 2029, making transfer and first-year admission similarly competitive.

 Georgetown Waitlist Acceptance Rate